CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/BGP.md

 ## <h>nv set vrf \<vrf-id\> router bgp path-selection routerid-compare</h>

 Configures BGP to use the router ID to decide the best path when the switch receives two identical routes from two different peers.
-The default setting is `off`.
+The default setting is `disabled`.

+{{%notice note%}}
+In Cumulus Linux 5.14 and earlier, you specify `on` or `off`.
+{{%/notice%}}

 ### Command Syntax